dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 | 743, 485    | 1082,   0    |
 | 1032,670    | 1082, 720    |

-I stored this information in a transform matrix and inverse transform matrix using OpenCV's getPerspectiveTransform() so we can move between perspectives.
-Applying this to the undistorted image above resulted in this:
+I stored this information in a transform matrix and inverse transform matrix using OpenCV's getPerspectiveTransform() so I could move between perspectives.
+Applying this to the undistorted image above resulted in the following image:

 ![alt text][image2]

 ### Pipeline (single images)

-At this point I had the calibration data to start my image pipeline.
+At this point I had the calibration data needed to start my image pipeline.
 In  code block 7 of my notebook, I setup a 'CameraImage' class to store each image and apply various parts of the image pipeline to it.

-I used the following test image to tune my pipeline:
+I used the following test image to tune my pipeline ("test5.jpg"):
 ![alt text][image3]

 #### 1. Distortion correction